The Age of Aquaculture

-By aligning our strategy with the UN Sustainable Development Goals (SDGs), we are focusing on areas where we can have a significant impact and make a difference.
+Farming salmon is an efficient way of producing healthy and nutritious food with a smaller ecological footprint compared with other animal proteins.
+By aligning our focus areas with the UN Sustainable Development Goals (SDGs), we prioritize areas where we can have a significant impact and make a difference.

 Our approach is based on three pillars:

-- Performance - createing sustainable value through operational excellence, research and innovation
+- Performance - creating sustainable value through operational excellence, research and innovation

 - Transparency - to create trust, ensure traceability and be accountable to our stakeholders